neobaus/neobaus-web/DOCKER.md

 # Docker Setup

 This project is dockerized and ready to run in containers.
+The setup works seamlessly on both Windows and macOS (as well as Linux).

 ## Quick Start